Nicholas Preston, 17th Viscount Gormanston: Family background

-The only son and heir of the 16th Viscount Gormanston (1914–1940) and Pamela Hanly (1917–1975), only daughter and heiress of Captain Edward Hanly, of Avonmore House, Co.
-Wicklow and Lady Marjorie Feilding (daughter of the 9th Earl of Denbigh), he succeeded in the family titles before his first birthday.
+The only son and heir of the 16th Viscount Gormanston (1914–1940) and Pamela Hanly (1917–1975), only daughter and heiress of Captain Edward Hanly, of Avonmore House, County Wicklow and Lady Marjorie Feilding (daughter of the 9th Earl of Denbigh), he succeeded in the family titles before his first birthday.

 His father, the 16th Viscount Captain Jenico Preston, King's Own Yorkshire Light Infantry (who married Pamela Hanly in 1939), served in WWII being killed in action at Dunkirk in 1940.